The 1907/15 Mors Le Sanglier - Aero Gp Special

 Winter, 2020-21.

 The cold & covid feared months were the worst.
-All the time spent indoors, so much time to consume in a newer and isolated reality.
+All the time spent indoors, so much time to consume in a newer and isolated reality while the world went into an odd kind of chaos.

 The time in that cold carport in Utah saw the birth of the sky... wait, light?
 I have no idea what color blue that really is.